In-Sessional General English and English for Academic Purposes 2020-2021

-The provisional timetable for In-sessional Series 3, the Series 3 Email Application Form, and a list of Series 3 course descriptions will be posted on the In-sessional course web page, on Myplace (ELT 13,1) and on the noticeboard across from room LT701 (Livingstone Tower) on Monday 15 January, 2018.
-When the In-sessional Series 3 provisional timetable is published, check your subject timetable to see which course you can attend.
+The provisional timetable for In-sessional Series 1, the Series 1 Email Application Form, and a list of Series 1 course descriptions will be posted on the In-sessional course web page and on Myplace (ELT 13,1) on Monday the 28th of September, 2020.
+When the In-sessional Series 1 provisional timetable is published, check your subject timetable to see which course you can attend.
 Please note that each two-hour class is held once a week at the same time for five weeks.

-Once you have chosen your In-sessional course(s), complete the In-sessional Series 3 email registration form (which will also be available on Myplace ELT13,1) and email it to firstname.lastname@example.org as soon as possible to avoid disappointment.
-The deadline for Series 3 applications is Friday 19 January at 10:00 am.
+Once you have chosen your In-sessional course(s), complete the In-sessional Series 1 email registration form (which will also be available on Myplace ELT13,1) and email it to email@example.com as soon as possible to avoid disappointment.
+The deadline for Series 1 applications is Friday the 2nd of October at 10:00 am.